|Clefairy||Fairy||Cave||4 (1F-B1F), 9 (B2F)|

 Whatever you do, don’t embarrass yourself by using Pikachu, since Sandshrew is immune to Electric-type moves.
 Grass and Water-types are ideal.
 But as usual, it’s pretty weak, so any of your experienced Pokémon will more than suffice.

 From Josh, carry on west, then head north.
-Nearby, there is a Hiker standing in the centre of a crater.
+Nearby, there is a Hiker standing in the middle of a crater.
 If you’re sneaky, you can run past him when he’s looking in the wrong direction.

 You should be familiar with Geodude from the Pewter City Gym; this guy has two of them!
 Like before, Grass and Water-types are the way to go, since their moves do a whopping four times damage.
 Ground-types and Fighting-types are also good to use.